Getting Started

 .

-Place the
+Place the my-upload-key.keystore

-file under theandroid/app
+file under the android/app

-directory in your project folder.Edit the file
+directory in your project folder.

 , and add the following (replace *****